Key West Travel Guide is here to help you have a fantastic vacation while getting the most out of every vacation dollar. We LOVE our little island!

 Solution: If you are looking for a souvenir t-shirt, avoid the shops with the zillion iron-ons and packed with trinkets.
-Instead, try the T-Shirt Factory on Simonton Street.
-They offer original designs, higher quality shirts, and reasonable prices.
+Instead, try COAST on Whitehead & Petronia Street.
+They offer original designs, higher quality shirts, and fair prices.

 4. $5 Shops – Many of the shady t-shirt shops have tried a new line of attack – the $5 store.
 For some reason, an unusually haggard individual holds up a sign reading $5 at the store’s entrance.
 Inside you’ll find the same tacky merchandise and pushy salespeople.